BruceArmstrong007/Chat-Application-Monolithic/README.md

   Learning the Techs mentioned in note, as well as building a chat application project with backend scalability in mind

 # Possibilities
-  with redis pub/sub, websockets are H-scalable and redis is also H-scalable with redis clusters mongodb also H-scalable with multiple instances NestJS monolithic to microservices (if required) is also possible with message brokers and such
+  with redis pub/sub, websockets are H-scalable <br />
+  and redis is also H-scalable with redis clusters <br />
+  mongodb also H-scalable with multiple instances <br />
+  NestJS monolithic to microservices (if required) is also possible with message brokers or other methods <br />